MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/dpm-release-notes.md

 - **ManageStorageInfo:** - Specifies the kind of operation needed.

     - ***StopSizeAutoUpdate:*** Stops the size calculations completely.
-Both UI and Powershell will not report sizes.
+Both UI and PowerShell will not report sizes.

     - ***StartSizeAutoUpdate:*** Resumes the size calculations.
 Immediately after enabling size calculations, use ```UpdateSizeInfo``` (in the following options) to recalculate sizes for all the datasources, until which sizes reported in PowerShell and UI may not be correct.